 Rumi

-When you couldn't walk, your mother carried you; when you couldn't feed yourself, your mother fed you; when you couldn't bathe yourself, your mother washed you; when you could go to the bathroom, your mother changed your diapers.
-The least you could do is love her and be there for her in her times of need.
+When you couldn't walk, your mother carried you; when you couldn't feed yourself, your mother fed you; when you couldn't bathe yourself, your mother washed you; when you couldn't go to the bathroom, your mother changed your diaper.
+The least you could do is love your mother and be there for her in her times of need.
 She never abandoned you, so don't abandon her.

 For those whose mothers did not show love, forgive her.
 Perhaps she was never given love and, therefore, never learned how to love others.
 Break the cycle.